-A World of Choices When Moving Overseas
+A World Of Choices When Moving Overseas

 If you want to own property overseas, getting the climate of the new location right is critical for happiness.
-Knowing how much of your reason is investment oriented and what kind of return you desire is also important.
+Knowing how much of your reason is investment-oriented and what kind of return you desire is also important.
 For most folks, it’s a compromise of these factors that ultimately produces the best property for all the right reasons.

-This article examines both geography for lifestyle considerations and investment criteria with a graph to highlight some examples of return type.
+This article examines both geographies for lifestyle considerations and investment criteria with a graph to highlight some examples of the return type.
 Obviously, there are many more factors to consider when buying a property overseas, but these two are the big front lines for most folks.
 Potential buyers should also request a complimentary copy of my Global Property Resource Kit for a deeper consideration of the due diligence process outside of North America.

 The Geography Factor